meras-oamk/equipment-reservation-system/README.md

 ## Project Description
-EquipReserve is a modular reservation and asset tracking system designed for institutions that manage shared technical equipment — VR headsets, AR glasses, motion trackers, robotics, lab devices, and more.
+EquipReserve is a modular reservation and asset tracking system designed for institutions that manage shared technical equipment.

 It allows students, staff, and admins to:
 - Browse available equipment and make time-based reservations
 - Check equipment in and out via QR code scanning
 - Track the full lifecycle of every physical unit — from booking to return
-- Receive email notifications for reservation confirmations, reminders, and overdue alerts
+- Receive email notifications for return reminders, and overdue alerts
-- Manage equipment condition, status, and audit logs through an admin dashboard
+- Manage equipment condition, status, and audit logs through admin dashboard

 ## Team
-- Janne Kumpuoja (Supervisor)
 - Diem Tran (Student)
 - Thi Dinh (Student)
 - Upeksha Eshani (Student)